 You’ll want to set up a professional business email for your online shop or website, and some providers will also charge a monthly fee for this.
 You can sometimes buy your domain and email together so your shop URL matches.
 However, this is also something that will need renewing annually and you should expect an increase in cost.

 Something every online shop or website should have to show and ensure that your customers’ data is secure.
 Particularly when using payment gateways where sensitive data is being inputted on your website.
 Some platforms and solutions do charge for this – with EKM it’s free for life.

 - Payment processing costs

 A benefit of working with a SaaS platform is that they will most likely have partnerships with the world’s largest payment providers and gateways.
 This means you’ll be able to get access to preferential rates for your chosen gateways transaction fees.
-See what the best payment gateways are for small businesses here.

 A blog can have great long term SEO benefits for your online shop or ecommerce website.
 Whilst it can take time, the benefits of driving traffic to your blog and thus your online shop with relevant SEO driven content can be highly beneficial.
 Whilst some providers include an ecommerce blog within their price, some don’t.
 And that’s where you’d have to find a way to attach perhaps a WordPress blog to your online shop.